The impact of blue light on sleep: science versus marketing

 What color makes melatonin?

-Red light makes you fall asleep faster, however, the link to melatonin production has not been proven with that.
+Blue light suppresses melatonin production, researchers can show.
+Red light makes you fall asleep faster, but its link to melatonin production has not been proven.
+Thus, additional studies are needed.

 Are blue light glasses useful?